zhanghan4521/Jetson-Xavier-NX-Developer-Kit/README.md

 # Jetson-Xavier-NX-Developer-Kit
 ## Getting Started with Jetson Xavier NX Developer Kit

+There are already lots of resources on the official website, but some of the documents or information there are repetitive and are not so needed by a beginner.
+Therefore, I wrote this getting started guide, which is a compilation of the official resources, to provide those who are just getting started with a reference.

 ### Summary

 `NVIDIA Jetson Xavier NX Developer Kit` includes Jetson Xavier NX module, thus enables development of full-featured, multi-modal AI applications for product based on the Jetson Xavier NX module.